nullobsi/dgate/README.md

 we must be able to handle multiple IRC databases. some database's data should be of a higher priority. the goal is to keep at least one v4 and v6 of each repeater in some big cache.
+NOTE: handling priority between different IRC databases will be almost impossible to do correctly. what should happen: if there is a result for a UR:, pointing to a dual-stack GATE, prefer IPv6.

+need to double check heuristics on IPv6. what if a repeater loses IPv6 connection but is fine on v4? do the PINGs over IRC handle that?

 if we have all the IRC connections on one thread, it should be fine to use with a separate libev event loop. reading from the cache data